Market Analysts see Newmont Corporation [NEM] falling to $69. Time to buy?

 CIBC have made an estimate for Newmont Corporation shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on October 29, 2021.
 While these analysts kept the previous recommendation, KeyBanc Capital Markets raised their target price to Sector Weight.
 The new note on the price target was released on September 24, 2021, representing the official price target for Newmont Corporation stock.

-Newmont Corporation [NEM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.40.
-With this latest performance, NEM shares dropped by -2.85% in over the last four-week period, additionally sinking by -17.24% over the last 6 months – not to mention a drop of -2.89% in the past year of trading.
+Newmont Corporation [NEM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.60.
+With this latest performance, NEM shares gained by 2.23% in over the last four-week period, additionally sinking by -6.61% over the last 6 months – not to mention a drop of -3.89% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Newmont Corporation [NEM] shares currently have an operating margin of +25.96 and a Gross Margin at +31.08.
 Newmont Corporation’s Net Margin is presently recorded at +23.35.